Australian flag debate: History

 One of the first proposals for a new Australian flag with the Union Jack removed was made in 1956 by the Republican Socialist League.
 It removed the Union Jack and it replaced with a slightly larger Commonwealth Star.

 The Bulletin magazine launched an Australian National Flag Quest on 1 August 1971 in time for the visit of Queen Elizabeth II to open the Sydney Opera House in October 1973; 10 designs were chosen from the 2,000 submitted and these were displayed by major stores in the capital cities and main provincial centres during 1972.

 In July 1982 changing the flag became official Labor Party policy, after being included in the party's official platform at that year's National Conference.

 The prime minister, Bob Hawke, subsequently announced in the House of Representatives that the design of the Australian flag would not be reviewed by the Australian government before or during the bicentenary year, with the commitment dropped in the National Platform of 1988.

 Later, the debate was revived in the Labor Party with the change to Paul Keating as prime minister, who publicly championed the cause of a new flag.
 On an official visit to Indonesia he said:

-I do not believe that the symbols and the expression of the full sovereignty of Australian nationhood can ever be complete while we have a flag with the flag of another country on the corner of it.

 On 6 June 1994, the Sydney Morning Herald reported cabinet minister Kim Beazley, as saying that the Labor government was committed to its timetable for changes to Australia's flag by the Centenary of Federation in 2001; however, beyond commissioning a national survey that year, no further action was taken.